 About the FWBFD

-FWBFD is a fully career FD made up of 33 line Firefighters, the Staff consisting of Chief, Deputy Chief, Senior Staff assistant, Fire Marshal and 2 inspectors.
+FWBFD is a fully career FD made up of 33 line Firefighters, the Staff consisting of Chief, Senior Staff assistant, Fire Marshal and a logistics Captain.
 The City of Fort Walton Beach Fire Department was established in 1941 with all volunteer force and operated as such until 1954 when the first fire chief was hired.
 The City FD operated as a combination department until the early 80′s when the department transformed into a fully career department.
 The very first fire station the City operated was located downtown on 1st street.
 It was moved in the mid 50′s and is currently in service as station 6 located on Hollywood Blvd. in downtown FWB.
 A second station was opened up on the north part of the city in 1974 and houses Engine Co.
 7. The City FD operates under an automatic aid agreement with 7 other fire departments, 4 of which cover the FWB metro area of approximately 120,000.
 The City Fire Department’s 2 stations are housed with 1 Truck company (TRUCK CO.
-6) staffed with 4, a Rescue (Rescue 6) staffed with 2, and a Battalion Chief (BATTALION 6) that run out of the downtown station 6.
-City FD station 7 houses 1 Engine Company (ENGINE CO.
+6) staffed with 4, a Rescue (RESCUE 6) staffed with 2, and a Battalion Chief (BATTALION 6) that run out of the downtown station 6.
+City FD station 7 houses one Engine Company (ENGINE CO.
 7) and is staffed with 4.
-All of the fire departments that serve the FWB metro area are union houses.
-The brothers of the Ocean City-Wright FD protect the north side of FWB with 3 stations, 3 engine companies (E1, E2, E3), 1 Ladder Company (Tower 1) and 1 Rescue Company (R1).
+All of the fire departments that serve the FWB metro area are union firehouses.
+The brothers of the Ocean City-Wright FD protect the north side of FWB with 3 stations, 3 engine companies (E1, T2, E3), 1 Ladder Company (Tower 1 RESERVE).
 The west side of FWB is protected by the brothers of the Mary Esther FD which houses 1 Engine Company (E11) with 1 station.
-The members of this department just recently organized…our congrats go out to them!
 The southeastern side of FWB (The “beach” side) is covered by the brothers of Okaloosa Island FD running 1 engine company (E4) and 1 truck company (T4) out of 1 station.
 And holding it down just to the east of FWB (about 1.5 miles) are the brothers of the Destin FD who run 2 engines companies and 2 ladder companies out of 2 stations.
 All the departments work under an automatic aid response agreement.
 Even though we collect pay checks from different employers we still operate like one department.

 Local 2601 Burn Out Fun